Wisc-HCI/CoFrame/README.md

 ## Installation
-Unfortuntly, EvD relies on many different components to get it working.
+EvD relies on many different components to get it working.
 Below, installation is described for each subsystem.

 ### evd_authoring_app